isacrisma/carbon-emissions-ols/README.md

-Got it — here’s the same **README.md** without emojis and with a clean professional structure:

----

 # Carbon Tax Analysis

 This project explores global carbon tax rates, their coverage, and their relationship with CO₂ emissions per capita (t per capita).